Louis Olinde: Career

 Olinde's career began in the youth ranks of BC Hamburg.
-He joined the Piraten Hamburg organization in 2011 to compete in the JBBL, Germany's under 16 division.
-In 2014, he made the Piraten under 19 side which plays in the NBBL, Germany's highest youth league.
+He joined the Piraten Hamburg organization in 2011 to compete in the JBBL, Germany's under-16 division.
+In 2014, he made the Piraten under-19 side which plays in the NBBL, Germany's highest youth league.

-Olinde earned a spot on the roster of SC Rist Wedel, a member of Germany's third-tier men's league ProB, for the 2014-15 season, but had to wait until the following campaign to see playing time.
-In accordance with an agreement of cooperation between SC Rist Wedel and Pro A side Hamburg Towers, Olinde was permitted to play for both clubs in the 2015-16 season, but primarily appeared in Pro B games for SC Rist.
-Still eligible to compete at the youth level that year, he also turned out for the Piraten Hamburg under 19 squad in 2015-16, and was selected for the 2016 NBBL All-Star Game.
+Olinde earned a spot on the roster of SC Rist Wedel, a member of Germany's third-tier men's league ProB, for the 2014–15 season, but had to wait until the following campaign to see playing time.
+In accordance with an agreement of cooperation between SC Rist Wedel and Pro A side Hamburg Towers, Olinde was permitted to play for both clubs in the 2015–16 season, but primarily appeared in Pro B games for SC Rist.
+Still eligible to compete at the youth level that year, he also turned out for the Piraten Hamburg under 19 squad in 2015–16, and was selected for the 2016 NBBL All-Star Game.

 In June 2016, he attended the NBA Top 100 camp in Charlottesville, Virginia.
-On June 23, 2016, Olinde signed a four-year deal with the Brose Bamberg of the German top-flight Basketball-Bundesliga.
-He logged his first Bundesliga minutes in the season opener against Frankfurt on September 23, 2016.
-After having averaged 23 minutes, 6.8 points and 5.3 rebounds per game in the 2019-20 Bundesliga season, he signed a three-year deal with fellow Bundesliga side Alba Berlin in July 2020.
+On 23 June 2016, Olinde signed a four-year deal with the Brose Bamberg of the German top-flight Basketball Bundesliga.
+He logged his first Bundesliga minutes in the season opener against Frankfurt on 23 September 2016.
+After having averaged 23 minutes, 6.8 points and 5.3 rebounds per game in the 2019–20 Bundesliga season, he signed a three-year deal with fellow Bundesliga side Alba Berlin in July 2020.

+Olinde worked out for the Golden State Warriors, Oklahoma City Thunder and Portland Trail Blazers in the 2023 offseason.
+He signed another extension in 2023, committing himself to Alba until at least 2026.

+He left Germany in the summer of 2025 to continue his playing career at Bàsquet Manresa of the Spanish Liga ACB.